sumo-digital-academy/playbuffer/.github/README.md

 ![](/.github/images/next_steps_title.png)

 ## Example Projects
-The other branchs on the PlayBuffer repo are all different projects branched from the basic Hello World example.
+The other branches on the PlayBuffer repo are all different projects branched from the basic Hello World example.
 You can select a different branch from the dropdown in the top left corner of the main project page (where it currently says HelloWorld).

 ![](/.github/images/faq_title.png)